treasure-data/td-ios-sdk/README.md

 ### Adding UUID of the device to each event automatically

-UUID of the device will be added to each event automatically if you call `TreasureData#enableAutoAppendUniqId()`.
+UUID of the device will be added to each event automatically if you call `enableAutoAppendUniqId`.
 This value won't change until the application is uninstalled.

 ```
     [[TreasureData sharedInstance] enableAutoAppendUniqId];